 How to Reduce Humidity in the Kitchen

-A dehumidifier in your kitchen pantry can effectively reduce dampness to a level where mold and mildew cannot grow.
+A dehumidifier in your kitchen pantry can effectively reduce dampness to a level that will protect you from problems caused by excess moisture.
 So if you have a lot of moisture in your kitchen cabinets consider a dehumidifier.
 Thus, you prevent the musty and irritating odor they produce.

 Water tends to run in and out of kitchen sinks on a regular basis.
 This creates a risk of moisture building underneath the kitchen cabinet.

 Where you live is an important factor in how humid your house is.
 Most homes in the southern US have a humidity over 50-60%, well above the recommended 30%.

 Kitchens and bathrooms tend to have even higher humidity levels than the rest of the home, thanks to access to running water and the refrigerator.
 Yes, your refrigerator is affecting the moisture in your kitchen.
 We often don’t get to see the backside of our fridge, but the coolant system keeping everything cold produces a small amount of moisture that spreads through the room.

 Small places with less area like a pantry and your kitchen cabinets also tend to trap moisture in the area, speeding up spoilage.
 This is why pantries were traditionally in the basement.
 Older homes would have a cool, dry place where you could safely store your fruit without them turning rotten faster.

 If your pantry, fridge, and sink are close together, you’re sucking the life out of your food.